-This is Prescrire’s twelfth consecutive annual review of drugs to avoid.
+This is Prescrire’s thirteenth consecutive annual review of drugs to avoid.
 It identifies drugs that are more dangerous than beneficial, along with supporting references.
-The aim is to make it easier to choose high-quality treatments, and to avoid harming patients or exposing them to disproportionate risks.
+The aim is to help choose high-quality treatments, and to avoid harming patients or exposing them to disproportionate risks.
 The drugs listed (sometimes only a particular form or dose strength) should be avoided in all the clinical situations for which they are authorised in France or in the European Union.

-As of early 2024, 105 of the drugs examined by Prescrire between 2010 and 2023 that are authorised in France or in the European Union are more dangerous than beneficial in all their authorised indications.
-They are listed, based first on the therapeutic area in which they are used, and then in alphabetical order according to their international nonproprietary names (INNs).
+106 of the drugs examined by Prescrire between 2010 and 2024 that are authorised in France or in the European Union are more dangerous than beneficial in all their authorised indications.
+They are listed based first on the therapeutic area in which they are used, and then in alphabetical order according to their international nonproprietary names (INNs).

-- Active substances with adverse effects that, given the clinical situations in which they are used, are disproportionate to the benefits they provide;
+- Substances with demonstrated efficacy, but, given the clinical situations in which they are used, their adverse effects are disproportionate to the benefits they provide;

 - Older drugs that have been superseded by newer drugs with a better harm-benefit balance;